eugenerow/hello-world/README.md

 # hello-world
 My first repository ever.

-Hi, mu name is Eugene.
+Hi, my name is Eugene.
 A few months ago, I decided to puruse a new career in coding.
 My current goals are to get into one of the top javascript boot camps.